Webhooks allow you to send form submissions to a third-party application or service, and integrate FormSmarts with your site.

 Form Response Payload

 The fields list contains the form response payload.
 Each field appears in the list in the same order as the corresponding input field on the form, top to bottom.
 Four general properties are provided for each and every field: field_name, field_id, field_datatype and field_value.
 The notification payload may also include additional properties for some fields depending on the field's type.
-Payment and context information will also be included if available.
+Payment and context information is also included if available.

 Information Submitted by the Form User